 Population pyramids visualize the demographic structure of a population.
-The width represents the size of the population of a given age; women on the right and men to the left.
-The bottom layer represents the number of newborns and above it you find the numbers of older cohorts.
+The width represents the size of the population of a given age; women on the right and men on the left.
+The bottom layer represents the number of newborns and above it, you find the numbers of older cohorts.
 Represented in this way the population structure of societies with high mortality rates resembled a pyramid – this is how this famous type of visualization got its name.

-In the darkest blue you see the pyramid that represents the structure of the world population in 1950.
-Two factors are responsible for the pyramid shape in 1950: An increasing number of births broadened the base layer of the population pyramid and a continuously high risk of death throughout life is evident by the pyramid narrowing towards the top.
+In the darkest blue, you see the pyramid that represents the structure of the world population in 1950.
+Two factors are responsible for the pyramid shape in 1950: An increasing number of births broadened the base layer of the population pyramid and a continuously-high risk of death throughout life is evident by the pyramid narrowing towards the top.
 There were many newborns relative to the number of people at older ages.

-The narrowing of the pyramid just above the base is testimony to the fact that more than 1-in-5 children born in 1950 died before they reached the age of five.1
+The narrowing of the pyramid just above the base is testimony to the fact that more than 1 in 5 children born in 1950 died before they reached the age of five.1

 Through shades of blue and green the same visualization shows the population structure over the last decades up to 2018.
-You see that in each subsequent decade the population pyramid was fatter than before – in each decade more people of all ages were added to the world population.
+You see that in each subsequent decade the population pyramid was larger than before – in each decade more people of all ages were added to the world population.

 If you look at the green pyramid for 2018 you see that the narrowing above the base is much less strong than back in 1950; the child mortality rate fell from 1-in-5 in 1950 to fewer than 1-in-20 today.